rhenter/canhoto_digital/README.en.md

 - The NSU cursor (`company.last_nsu`) advances even if no invoices fall within the chosen date filter, which avoids re-reading old batches.
 - If you switch environments (homologation/production) or certificates, you may want to reset `last_nsu` to `0`.
 - Errors will surface in Admin messages or Celery logs.
 Check certificate validity and password if TLS errors occur.

+## License

+This software is licensed for use under a commercial agreement by h-devs.
+By using the software, you agree to the terms of the [EULA (English)](EULA.en.md) or [EULA (Português)](EULA.pt-BR.md).

+Copyright © 2025 h-devs.
+All rights reserved.
+For commercial licensing, contact: legal@h-devs.com